BrownianNotion/BitDistiller/readme.md

 ```
 tmux new -s session_name
 ```
 If your ssh connection ever drops, your training will keep running.
-You may need to reattch your session.
+You may need to reattach your session.
 ```
 tmux attach -t session_name
 ```